whitfin/cachex/README.md

 |      warmers     |    list of `warmer()`    |           A list of cache warmers to enable on the cache.

-For anything further information on these features, please see the [documentation](docs).
+For further information or examples on these features and options, please see the Cachex [documentation](docs).

 ## Benchmarks